Top 10 Best Cities in the United States

 They have a beautiful skyline, the people there are some of the nicest people you'll ever meet, and it also has amazing weather.
 It surprises me how many people have no idea this city even exists!
 It should be higher on this list.

-18 Grand Rapids, Michigan
+19 Grand Rapids, Michigan

-This city shows that Michigan is not a wasteland like some people say.
+This city shows that Michigan is not a wasteland as some people say.
 No, the title of "Wasteland" would go to a city like Flint.
-Grand Rapids, however, hosts ArtPrize, the world's biggest art competition, and is known as the "Beer City of the US" for those who enjoy that.
-The beauty in the city and the surrounding Lakeshore cities (Holland and Grand Haven) makes Grand Rapids a great place.
+Grand Rapids hosts ArtPrize, the world's biggest art competition, and is known as the "Beer City of the US" for those who enjoy that.

-19 Las Vegas, Nevada Las Vegas, officially the City of Las Vegas and often known simply as Vegas, is the 28th-most populated city in the United States, the most populated city in the state of Nevada, and the county seat of Clark County.
+21 Las Vegas, Nevada Las Vegas, officially the City of Las Vegas and often known simply as Vegas, is the 28th-most populated city in the United States, the most populated city in the state of Nevada, and the county seat of Clark County.

 Everyone has to understand that Vegas isn't just casinos.
-From Vegas, you can visit Red Rock Canyon, Mount Charleston, Lake Mead, Hoover Dam, and the Grand Canyon just in a few hours' drive!
-Or sometimes less than an hour's drive!
-Vegas is the place to be!
+From Vegas, you can visit Red Rock Canyon, Mount Charleston, Lake Mead, Hoover Dam, and the Grand Canyon in just a few hours' drive.
+Or sometimes less than an hour's drive.
+Vegas is the place to be.

-20 Dallas, Texas
+22 Dallas, Texas

 I've just been there.
-It was so beautiful and lively!
-Although it's highly civilized, highly developed, and industrialized, it's still lively with lively people, lively streets, and lifestyles!
-It's never a boring city!
-It was the best city that I have traveled to!
+It was so beautiful and lively.
+Although it's highly civilized, highly developed, and industrialized, it's still lively with lively people, lively streets, and lifestyles.
+It's never a boring city.
+It was the best city that I have traveled to.

 Home to Ray's Hardware, the largest family-owned gun store in America.